Skip to main content

 However, you can't change the mode of an existing ClusterAdmissionPolicy or AdmissionPolicy from protect to monitor.

 So, to change the mode of a policy from protect to monitor, you need to delete the policy and re-create it in monitor mode.
-Switching a policy from protect to monitor is the same as deleting the policy so this approach ensures that the user has policy delete permissions.
+Switching a policy from protect to monitor is the same as deleting the policy so this approach assumes that the user has policy delete permissions.

 A note on mutating policies